Design a data loss prevention policy

 As you develop a policy design, you'll likely modify and extend the statement.

 Map business needs to policy configuration

-Let's break the example draft statement down and map it to DLP policy configuration points.
+Let's break down the example draft statement and map it to DLP policy configuration points.
 This example assumes that you're using an unrestricted DLP admin account and that administrative units aren't configured.

 |Statement||Configuration question answered and configuration mapping|

-This example doesn't cover all the configuration points of a DLP policy, it would need to be expanded.
-But it should get you thinking in the right direction as you develop your own DLP policy intent statements.
+This example doesn't cover all the configuration points of a DLP policy; it would need to be expanded.
+However, it should get you thinking in the right direction as you develop your own DLP policy intent statements.

-Keep in mind that the location(s) you pick impact whether you can use sensitive information types, sensitivity labels and retention labels as well as the actions that are available.
-See, Data Loss Prevention policy reference.
+Keep in mind that the location(s) you pick impact whether you can use sensitive information types, sensitivity labels, and retention labels, as well as the actions that are available.
+See Data Loss Prevention policy reference for more information.